20 Funny Facts About Schitt's Creek

 One scene in the show’s third season was particularly tough to get through and resulted in hours of outtakes: “[Chris] gets in kind of behind me, trying to show me how to hold a [golf] club properly,” Levy recalled.
 “That’s one of the times I think I laughed the hardest in the three seasons, was trying to get through that scene.”
 He couldn’t stop laughing and was eventually admonished by the director.
 (They did eventually get the shot.)

-15. Cafe Tropical's menu is Murphy's favorite prop.
+16. Cafe Tropical's menu was Annie Murphy's favorite prop.

 Cafe Tropical’s huge menu is often played for laughs on Schitt’s Creek, and it’s Murphy’s favorite prop on the show.
 “I wish everyone could see the inside of the menu because it’s very detailed and there’s literally every dish you could possibly imagine,” Murphy said at 92Y Talks in 2018.
 “There are literally 150 things you could order on this menu, and they’re all described.”
 The props department couldn’t find a big enough real-life menu, so they ended up creating massive ones in a custom size.